-Blood pressure chart explained
+Blood pressure chart explained without panic

 Start with the two numbers

 A blood pressure reading is written as systolic over diastolic.
 The top number reflects pressure when the heart beats.
 The bottom number reflects pressure when the heart rests between beats.
-People often search for a chart because they want a quick label, but a safer habit is to write down the reading, time, cuff location, symptoms and whether the reading was repeated after a few quiet minutes.
+People often look for a chart because they want a quick label, but a safer habit is to write down the reading, time, cuff location, symptoms and whether the reading was repeated after a few quiet minutes.

 - Use the same arm and cuff size when possible.